nexri/Satellite-Imagery-Urban-Analysis/arxiv-paper-draft_0_0_1.md

 ## 5. Discussion

 Our study intentionally selected two Polish urban areas—Malbork and Klodzko—as they represent distinct urban morphologies while sharing comparable regional contexts.
-This selection enables direct comparative analysis of how different urban forms influence density gradients and their implications for public transport planning.
+This selection enables direct comparative analysis of how different urban forms influence density gradients and their implications for public transport.

 Malbork (population: approximately 38,500) is a historically significant city in northern Poland characterized by a classic monocentric urban structure.
 Its development has been shaped by its medieval origins, with the UNESCO World Heritage Teutonic Knights' castle forming a clear historical center [40].
 The city's urban fabric radiates outward from this central point, following a relatively uniform pattern typical of traditional European urban development.
 With an area of approximately 17.2 km², Malbork maintains a moderate population density of about 2,240 people per km².